apache/apisix-website/blog/en/blog/2024/10/21/apisix-integrates-with-open-appsec.md

 ## How to Manage Your open-appsec WAF Deployment Centrally?

-If you like you can also manage your open-appsec WAF deployment (integrated with APISIX) centrally using the open-appsec Web UI (SaaS Service) available at [https://my.openappsec.io](https://my.openappsec.io), by connecting the open-appsec agent to a deployment profile in the central WebUI.
+If you like you can also manage your open-appsec WAF deployment (integrated with APISIX) centrally using the open-appsec Web UI (SaaS Service) available at [https://my.openappsec.io](https://my.openappsec.io), by connecting the open-appsec agent to a deployment profile in the central Web UI.

 You can alternatively continue to manage your deployment locally but still connect to a central WebUI profile in "Declarative mode" so that you will be able to see the local configuration (read-only) in the Web UI.

 Alongside the configuration of open-appsec the Web UI allows you to also see much more information like the status of deployed open-appsec agents, security logs, dashboards and more.

 For instructions on how to connect your deployment to the central Web UI see the open-appsec docs available at [https://docs.openappsec.io](https://docs.openappsec.io).